Local 2-separators: Properties of local 2-separators

 \begin{sublem} There is a cycle $o'$ of $G'$ included in the explorer-neighbourhood $\expl(b_1',b_2')$ of length bounded by $r$ that intersects the set $W$ oddly. \end{sublem}

 \begin{proof} Let $o_1$ be a cycle as in \autoref{o1_exists}.
-First assume the cycle $o_1$ does not traverse the local 2-separator $\{a_1,a_2\}$ (here we say that a cycle \emph{traverses} a local 2-separator if the cycle traverses this set when being a separator of the explorer-neighbourhood [of parameter $r$]).
+First assume the cycle $o_1$ does not traverse the local 2-separator $\{a_1,a_2\}$ (here we say that a cycle \emph{traverses} a local 2-separator if the cycle traverses\footnote{Given a cycle $o$ and separator $S$ in a graph $G$, a \emph{traversal} of $o$ is a minimal subpath of $o$ such that the vertex just after and just before that subpath are in different components of $G\sm S$.
+A cycle traverses a 2-separator in exactly two subpaths, each being a single vertex, or not at all.} this set as a separator of the explorer-neighbourhood [of parameter $r$]).
 Then the cycle $o_1$ of $G$ is a cycle of $G'$.
 So we can take $o'=o_1$ and are done.
 Hence we may assume, and we do assume, that the cycle $o_1$ traverses the local 2-separator $\{a_1,a_2\}$.
 We remark that as the cycle $o_1$ is a cycle of the graph $G$ -- not just of the explorer-neighbourhood -- it cannot contain two copies of a vertex of the graph $G$.

 One of the subpaths of $o_1$ from $a_1$ to $a_2$ contains an even number of edges of $W$, the other one an odd number of edges of $W$.
 Let $P$ be the subpath of $o_1$ from $a_1$ to $a_2$ that contains an odd number of edges of $W$.
 Then the edges of $P$ form a path of the graph $G'$ from a slice of $a_1$ to a slice of $a_2$.
-We obtain the cycle $o'$ from $P$ by adding a torso edge, which is not in $W$ by the choice of the component $k'$. \end{proof}
+We obtain the cycle $o'$ from $P$ by adding a torso path (which is added by the definition of local cutting between the two slices $a_1'$ and $a_2'$), which is does not intersect $W$ by the choice of the component $k'$. \end{proof}

-The edge set $W$ is a cut of the explorer-neighbourhood $\expl(b_1',b_2')$, and $o'$ is a cycle of that graph.
+The edge set $W$ is a cut of the explorer-neighbourhood $\expl(b_1',b_2')$, and the cycle $o'$, which is given by \autoref{oprime_exists}, is a cycle of that graph.
 So they must intersect evenly (as all cuts and cycles do).
 This is a direct contradiction to \autoref{oprime_exists}.
 Hence the punctured explorer-neighbourhood $\expl(b_1,b_2)-b_1-b_2$ in $G$ is disconnected, and so $\{b_1,b_2\}$ is an $r$-local separator of the graph $G$.
 More specifically, the edges $e$ and $f$ are separated by $\{b_1,b_2\}$. \end{proof}